jeyashrii/jeyashrii/README.md

 ##  About Me

-- 🔭 I'm currently working as a Frontend developer in India.
+- 🔭  a Frontend developer in India.